zainahmedsharif/Electric-Load-Forecasting-Using-Seq2Seq-with-Attention/README.md

 The proposed architecture shows significant improvement compared to state-of-the-art algorithms found in the current AI lanscape.
 This can be observed in the plots below.

-The evaluation metrics include Mean Squared Error
+The evaluation metrics include Mean Absolute Error and Mean Absolute Percentage Error.

 ![image](https://github.com/user-attachments/assets/06f62391-e26f-44b9-b88f-f449173dfca4)